Women in Indonesia: History

 The women's emancipation movement was started in late 19th century colonial Dutch East Indies, when a handful of upperclass native women advocated for women's rights and education for women and opposition to Muslim sex segregation.
 These women's right pioneers are Kartini of Jepara and Dewi Sartika of Bandung, who both established a school for girls.

 In the early 20th century, indigenous women started to become active within the independence movement and organize women's groups associated with it, such as Putri Mardika (1912), associated with Budi Utomo, and Aisyiyah (1920), associated with Muhammadiyah.

 It was in connection to this that the indigenous women's movement formed organizations in Indonesia.
 It was mainly formed by middle class women educated in Dutch schools, and was split in many small groups.

-The indigenous Indonesia women's movement were finnally unified during the first Women's Congress in Yogjakarta on 22-25 December 1928, were thirty women's groups onrgaized under the umbrella organization Perikatan Perempuan Indonesia (PPI, Indonesian Women Association).
+The indigenous Indonesia women's movement were finally unified during the first Women's Congress in Yogjakarta on 22-25 December 1928, were thirty women's groups organized under the umbrella organization Perikatan Perempuan Indonesia (PPI, Indonesian Women Association).

 During the Second World War, all women's organizations were dissolved by the Japanese.
 After the war, the women's movement organized in the umbrella organization KOWANI (1946).

 Women's suffrage was never an issue in Indonesia.
-Women participated in the independece movement alongside men, and were granted suffrage after indepence was achieved.
+Women participated in the independence movement alongside men, and were granted suffrage after independence was achieved.

 Since its first election in 1955, women have held equal legal rights with men in politics, although politics is still a male-dominated field in practice.
 In 2001, Megawati Sukarnoputri—then serving as Vice President—became the first female president of Indonesia after the removal of President Abdurrahman Wahid.

 On 5 May 2015, following a Royal Decree issued by the Sultan, Princess Mangkubumi (previously known as Princess Pembayun) received the new name Mangkubumi Hamemayu Hayuning Bawana Langgeng ing Mataram.
 This denotes her as the heiress presumptive to the throne of Yogyakarta.
 The title Mangkubumi was formerly reserved for senior male princes groomed for the throne, including the reigning Sultan.
 The decree thus admits female royals into the line of succession for the first time since the inception of the Sultanate.
 According to the current Sultan, this was in line with his prerogatives; his action was nonetheless criticized by more conservative male family members such as his siblings, who were thus displaced in the line of succession.